s-heins/articles/git/03 A deeper look: Git behind the scenes/git-behind-the-scenes.md

 ![Initializing the repository creates a hidden `.git` folder](initialize-git.png)

 We can now find all our commits in the `objects` folder within the `.git` folder.
 Git saves these objects in folders that carry the first two characters of the object hash.
 The rest of the characters are used as the file name within that folder.
-For example, our commit `2cca46a` is really called `2cca46ab8626e867e2994cac12eb97887b0a82a2` in full but it is enough to use the short name because there are no other git objects whose name also starts with `2cca46a`.
+For example, our commit `2cca46a` which we looked at with `cat-file` is really called `2cca46ab8626e867e2994cac12eb97887b0a82a2` in full but it is enough to use the short name because there are no other git objects whose name also starts with `2cca46a`.
 The information for this commit will be contained in a file within the `2c` folder inside the `objects` folder, and this file will be called `ca46ab8626e867e2994cac12eb97887b0a82a2`.

 ![Looking at a git commit file inside the objects folder](git-commit-object.png)